ghirardinicola/cv/README.md

 # Data driven services

 I am passionate about data driven innovation.
-Working as data analytics and engineering leader, my scope is to build successful teams and data driven services.
+Working as data and ml leader, my scope is to build successful teams and data driven services.
-Interacting daily with data scientists, analyst, engineers and partictioners to make data product development efficient using best practices and innovative technologies.
+Interacting daily with data scientists, analyst, engineers and business owners to make data product development efficient using best practices and innovative technologies.
-Expert in data related patterns and architectures helping the development of high quality solutions.
-Working in the mlops company strategy, partecipating in the hiring process.
+Working in the mlops company strategy and in the agile practices.

 # Work Experience

+## Data & Ml practice leader @ Leitha (Apr 2023 - Now)
+Team development of new data & ml services
+Setup of data and ml workflows, experiments, delivery, evaluations and agile iterations
+Experiences in NLP and document processing, spatial data science, big data

-## Data enginnering practice leader @ Leitha (Gen 2022 - Now)
+## Data enginnering practice leader @ Leitha (Gen 2022 - Mar 2023)
 Setup of kubernets based data science platform
 Setup of cloud based data lakehouse
-Leading the data and mlops in a 60+ data company
+Leading the data and ml ops in a 60+ data company
 Advocacy for enginering and development process best practices

 ## Data engineer & team leder @ Leitha (2017 - 2021)